Bike tour Cambodia's best highlights

 Energy bars and local snacks are provided to keep your energy levels up for the riding, and clean water and electrolyte drinks are always available to keep you well hydrated.

 A beautiful souvenir Grasshopper cycling jersey is yours to wear and take home.
 We also provide a Grasshopper drink bottle as an extra memento.

 This tour is guaranteed with a minimum of 6 travellers.
-And we limit the group size to only 10 maximum so that you get all the attention you want in an intimate group.
+And we limit the group size to 14 maximum so that you get all the attention you want in an intimate group.